OsmosysSoftware/dev-standards/ci-setup/angular-github.md

 name: Standard Angular App Flow
 ```

-### Defining Occurrence
+### Defining Workflow Triggers
-Define occurrences when you want to execute your workflow.
-In the below case workflow gets triggered on each pull request to `main` or `development` branch.
+To control when your workflow is executed, you can define its trigger conditions using the on keyword.
+In the example below, the workflow is set to trigger on each pull request made to the main or development branch:

 ```yaml
 on: